clefourrier/clefourrier.github.io/_pages/outreach.md

 ### Speed meetings to talk about STEM with teenage girls
 Fev 2022 (Online, JFMI); Oct 2021 (Inria Paris, RJMI); May 2021 (Online, JFMI); Jan 2021 (Online, JFMI); Dec 2020 (ENS Paris, RJMI); Oct 2020 (Inria Paris, RJMI); Aug 2020 (Online, JFMI); May 2020 (Sorbonne, JFMI); Oct 2019 (Inria Paris, RJMI)

-## Resources and references
-I have been [auditionned by the French National Assembly in June 2021](https://twitter.com/clefourrier/status/1402656409196679177), to discuss outreach, stereotypes, and academic choices, and compiled a list of useful references when thinking about girls/sciences/stereotypes.

 ## General outreach talks
 - 2021, Dec (Talk): *Research in NLP* - for Girls and Maths, a luminous equation (Institut Henri Poincarré)